 % of population (25-44 yrs old) with tertiary graduation rates

 English proficiency index (world)

 The world's largest ranking of countries and regions by English skills

 Europe's largest ranking of countries and regions by English skills

 Finding the right talent

-Many job seekers find work through the Regional Employment Centers (RAV/ORP/URC), and this is a good place to start looking for talent.
+Many job seekers find work through the Regional Employment Centres (RAV/ORP/URC), and this is a good place to start looking for talent.
 Job sites are common, but many choose to register at a private employment agency, like Manpower and Adecco.
-Local chambers of commerce also organize networking events, so this may be another fruitful source of talent.
+Local chambers of commerce also organise networking events, so this may be another fruitful source of talent.

 Things to keep in mind